Call for Proposals

 - Of quality

 The first criterion is to be ensured by the Chartered Professional Accountants of Canada's review of the letter of intent.
-The timeliness criterion is addressed by requiring a detailed timeline in the proposal showing expected dates for production of reports or working papers.
+The timeliness criterion includes providing a detailed timeline in the proposal showing expected dates for production of reports or working papers.
 The reports or working papers must be completed within 24 months.
 The quality is ensured by the expertise provided by the CAAA Research Committee’s examination / approval of the proposal.

 Applicants are requested to submit a one- to two-page letter of intent outlining the area(s) and objectives of the research using the form below.
-The letter of intent should also refer to the project’s relevance to the Foresight Initiative.
+The letter of intent should also explain the relevance of the project to the transforming the accounting profession (the first criterion).

 Submit a Letter of Intent